Nelson's Column: Publicity stunts and protests

 John Noakes of the BBC TV children's programme Blue Peter climbed the column in 1977.
 Television presenter and entertainer Gary Wilmot climbed the column in 1989 for LWT's Six O' Clock Show to recreate the 'topping out' ceremony of 1843.
 Dressed in Victorian attire and sporting a boater hat, Wilmot enjoyed tea and sandwiches at the top of the column before climbing down.

 The column has also been climbed on several occasions as a publicity stunt to draw attention to social or political causes.
 Ed Drummond made the first such climb in 1978 for the Anti-Apartheid Movement, making use of the lightning conductor en route.
-On 30 March 1988, Joe Simpson and John Stevenson climbed the column as part of a Greenpeace Campaign against Acid rain.
-On 14 June 1992, it was climbed by Martin Cotterrel, Joe Simpson and John Stevenson on behalf of Greenpeace to protest against the first Earth Summit meeting in Brazil.
+On 30 March 1988, two Greenpeace activists climbed the column as part of a campaign against Acid rain.
+On 14 June 1992, three Greenpeace activists climbed the column to protest against the first Earth Summit meeting in Brazil.
 On 13 April 1995, Simon Nadin free-climbed Nelson's Column with Noel Craine, Jerry Moffatt and Johnny Dawes following on top rope, and graded the climb as "E6 6b/5a".
-This protest this time was on behalf of Survival International to publicize the plight of Canadian Inuit.
-On 13 May 1998, the Column was climbed by Al Baker, Peter Morris and John Cunningham on behalf of Greenpeace to protest against Old growth logging activity in British Columbia.
+The protest this time was on behalf of Survival International to publicise the plight of Canadian Inuit.
+On 13 May 1998, the column was climbed by three activists on behalf of Greenpeace to protest against Old growth logging activity in British Columbia.
 In May 2003, BASE jumper and stuntman Gary Connery parachuted from the top of the column, in an action designed to draw attention to the Chinese policies in Tibet.

 In December 2015, Disney paid £24,000 to cover it in lights to make it resemble a giant lightsaber, to promote Star Wars: The Force Awakens.

 On 18 April 2016, in the early hours of the morning, Greenpeace activists climbed up the column and placed a breathing mask on Admiral Lord Nelson in protest of air pollution levels.